 If the marriage takes place at a church outside Cheshire East, the Marriage Schedule or Marriage Document must be returned to the local register office for that district.

-Certificates can be ordered up to one month before the ceremony, but these will only be sent to you once the marriage has been registered.
+Certificates cost £11 each (plus postage) and can be ordered up to one month before the ceremony.
+They can only be produced and sent to you once the marriage has been registered.

 Further information about marriage and marriage registration can be found at gov.uk.